Install Odoo 10 on CentOS 7

-Of course you don’t have to do any of this if you use one of our Odoo VPS Hosting services, in which case you can simply ask our expert Linux admins to install and configure Odoo 10 for you.
+Of course you don’t have to install Odoo 10 on CentOS 7, if you use one of our Odoo VPS Hosting services, in which case you can simply ask our expert Linux admins to install and configure Odoo 10 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post on how to install Odoo 10 on CentOS 7, please share it with your friends on the social networks using the buttons below or simply leave a reply.
 Thanks.